Milenka Subić: Private career

 Subić was born in Šid, Vojvodina, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
-She holds a bachelor's degree in economics.
+She earned a bachelor's degree in economics.
 In 2018, she was appointed to a municipal committee in Šid on the evaluation of projects in the field of public information.
-She has also served as co-ordinator for Roma issues in the municipality.
+She has also served as coordinator for Roma issues in the municipality.

 Politician

 Subić is a member of the Progressive Party's board in Šid.
 She received the 145th position on the party's Aleksandar Vučić — For Our Children electoral list in the 2020 Serbian parliamentary election and was elected to the national assembly when the list won a landslide majority with 188 out of 250 mandates.
-She is now a member of the assembly committee on labour, social issues, social inclusion, and poverty reduction; a deputy member of the committee on finance, state budget, and control of public spending; a deputy member of the agriculture, forestry, and water management committee; and a member of Serbia's parliamentary friendship groups with Bosnia and Herzegovina, China, Croatia, Cyprus, Greece, Ireland, Italy, North Macedonia, Poland, Portugal, Russia, and Turkey.
+She is a member of the assembly committee on labour, social issues, social inclusion, and poverty reduction; a deputy member of the committee on finance, state budget, and control of public spending; a deputy member of the agriculture, forestry, and water management committee; and a member of Serbia's parliamentary friendship groups with Bosnia and Herzegovina, China, Croatia, Cyprus, Greece, Ireland, Italy, North Macedonia, Poland, Portugal, Russia, and Turkey.